Live Slot Etiquette - What Not To Do On A Casino Floor

 Alternatively, at a convenient break in play, ask if they'd kindly let you know when they're finished.

 Some lurkers like to wait around machines that haven’t paid out in a while.
 The gambler’s fallacy is that a machine is “due” to pay a large jackpot if it has gone unclaimed for a long time.

-Unfortunately, in modern slots every spin is totally independent from the last.
+Unfortunately, in modern slots every spin is totally independent from the last, whether you're playing in a real-life casino or visiting new slot sites online.
 Theoretically, a slot machine jackpot could fall five spins in a row.